Is ‘Teen Mom 2’s Jenelle Evans’ Social Media Ruining Her Chance At Getting Jace Back?

 While this behavior may be pretty standard for people in their mid-20s, most people are not being scrutinized for both being on television and for gaining custody back of their child.
 Jenelle Evans has a history of drug abuse, including several arrests for possession and paraphernalia.
 While Jenelle’s mother, Barbara, promised she would give Jace back to her once she cleaned up her act, Snapchat stories like these do not do much to help Jenelle’s case.

-Jenelle Evans has also had a sordid relationship with her pal Tori Rhyne.
+Jenelle Evans has also had a sordid relationship with her pal, Tori Rhyne.
 A few years ago, naked photos of the pair were released as they did drugs and engaged in lesbian activity.
 While Jenelle Evans severed their friendship, it appears Tori is back in her life, and it doesn’t look like it is for the better.

-After Jenelle Evans’ daughter Ensley was born in January of this year, it was reported that Tori tried to capitalize on her famous friend by taking photos of her newborn and selling them to a tabloid.
+After Jenelle Evans’ daughter, Ensley, was born in January of this year, it was reported that Tori tried to capitalize on her famous friend by taking photos of her newborn and selling them to a tabloid.

 It is also alleged that Tori is still a regular drug user, which would not bode well for Jenelle Evans’ case it the rumor is true.
-It is well known that former addicts should not hanging around with current addicts in order to keep their sobriety in tact.
+It is well known that former addicts should not hang around with current addicts in order to keep their sobriety intact.

-After the Snapchat appeared and Jenelle received negative feedback from fans, she lashed out on her Facebook page in a post that has since been deleted.
-She stated.
+After the Snapchat had appeared and Jenelle received negative feedback from fans, she lashed out on her Facebook page in a post that has since been deleted.

-“Deleting all of my social media because apparently if I hangout with old friends I’m going to mess my entire life up. bye
+“Deleting all of my social media because apparently if I hangout with old friends I’m going to mess my entire life up. bye.”

 While Jenelle made the threat to her fans, it appears that she has not followed through.

 Last summer, however, Jenelle Evans made good on her promise to delete her social media and disappeared for a while, after it was confirmed that she was pregnant with baby Ensley.
 When she returned to the scene, she claimed that social media had ruined society for good.
-But clearly that hasn’t stopped her from continuing to use it.
+But clearly, that hasn’t stopped her from continuing to use it.

 Although she and Barbara are continually embroiled in a custody battle, Jenelle Evans did take to her Facebook to let fans know that she and Barb aren’t always on bad terms.

-Amidst claims that her mother is not invited to her wedding, she also shared that she and her mother can go out and have a nice time and that MTV has edited it to show that the pair are always fighting with one another.
+Amid claims that her mother is not invited to her wedding, she also shared that she and her mother can go out and have a nice time, and MTV has edited it to show that the pair is always fighting with one another.

-While Jenelle Evans may be the biological mother of her son Jace, it is incredibly important that his interests are kept at the centre of the matter.
+While Jenelle Evans may be the biological mother of her son Jace, it is incredibly important that his interests are kept at the center of the matter.
 Jenelle tearfully told Dr. Drew on the Teen Mom 2 reunion special that Jace often texts her and asks when he is going to live with her.
-But unless Jenelle cleans up her act on social media, the answer may, unfortunately be, never.
+But unless Jenelle cleans up her act on social media, the answer may, unfortunately, be never.

 [Featured Image by Westcom/STAR MAX/IPx/AP Images]